edu-diaz/Yamper/README.md

 RUN_COUNT: (integer, required) The amount of games this bot will play before quitting
 ROOM_NAME: (string, optional) Optionally join a room by this name is BOT_MODE is "ACCEPT_CHALLENGE"
 BANANA_API_KEY: (string, required if BATTLE_BOT is yamper) The API key to connect with the GPT-J model developped by Banana.
+OPENAI_API_KEY: (string, required if BATTLE_BOT is gpt3) The API key to connect with the GPT-3 model developped by el tito Elon
 ```

 There is a sample `.env` file in this repository.